 and a "recovering fundamentalist"

-In other words, if a girl was raped within earshot of a city or town, it was to be presumed that she had
+In the third example above, if a girl was raped within earshot of a city or town, it was to be presumed that she had

 "encouraged" her rapist, by not crying out for help.
 No thought was to given to